AlexChenYAOZHAGN/prog-black-assignment2/README.md

     - Delete buttons (`.delete-from-cart`): When clicked, it removes the corresponding product from the cart and updates the page and header information.
     - Delivery option input fields (`.delivery-option-input`): When clicked, it updates the delivery option for the product in the cart and recalculates the price.
     - Purchase quantity input fields (`.buy-num`): When modified, it updates the purchase quantity for the product in the cart and recalculates the price.

+# Project Setup Instructions

+This guide will walk you through setting up your PHP environment and running the project using XAMPP and Visual Studio Code.

+## Prerequisites

+Before you begin, ensure you have the following installed:
+- **XAMPP**: Download from the [official XAMPP website](https://www.apachefriends.org/index.html).
+- **Visual Studio Code**: Download from the [official Visual Studio Code website](https://code.visualstudio.com/).

+## Installation and Setup

+### Step 1: Install XAMPP

+Download and install XAMPP from the official website.
+This will be used to manage your PHP and MySQL services.

+### Step 2: Start XAMPP Services

+- Open the XAMPP control panel.
+- Start the Apache and MySQL modules.
+These services are necessary to run PHP applications and manage databases.

+### Step 3: Install Visual Studio Code

+After downloading Visual Studio Code from its official website, install it on your computer.
+This will be your integrated development environment (IDE) for coding.

+### Step 4: Configure PHP in Visual Studio Code

+- Follow the instructions in this YouTube video to configure PHP in Visual Studio Code: [Setup PHP in VS Code](https://www.youtube.com/watch?v=Ry8tRRfxxf4&ab_channel=BoostMyTool).
+- This will guide you on how to add the PHP executable path to Visual Studio Code and set up a conducive development environment.

+### Step 5: Open Your Project

+- Open Visual Studio Code.
+- Navigate to the folder where you have your project, named `prog-black-assignment2`.
+- Open the project folder in Visual Studio Code.

+### Step 6: Serve Your Project

+- Right-click within the Visual Studio Code window.
+- Select the option "PHP Server: Serve Project".
+- This action starts a local PHP server and opens your project in your default web browser.

+## Running the Project

+Once the server is running, your website should be accessible locally.
+If you encounter any issues, make sure that the PHP and MySQL modules in XAMPP are running, and your project settings in Visual Studio Code are correctly configured.